 Part of our mission to provide a safe and caring school for all of our students and staff involves cooperation from all of our families.
 Our school has students and staff with severe life threatening food allergies (anaphylaxis) to peanut and nut products and latex products.
-These are medical conditions that cause a severe reaction to specific foods or products and can result in death or serious side affects within minutes.
-Although this may or may not affect your child directly, we endeavor to provide and environment that is free from these products.
+These are medical conditions that cause a severe reaction to specific foods or products and can result in death or serious side effects within minutes.
+Although this may or may not affect your child directly, we endeavour to provide an environment that is fully AWARE of these products, but many factors make it impossible to be a completely NUT FREE environment.
 Parents can help us by ensuring that they do not send foods that contain peanut or nut products.
-In addition we currently have an individual that has a severe allergen to latex products.
+In addition we currently have an individual that has a severe allergy to latex products.
 Balloons and elastics can be quite harmful to this individual.